joemar25/Mother-Chef/NumericalAnalysis/README.md

    c.
 What will happen if the bisection method is used with the function **f(x) = 1 / x − 2** and the interval is **[3, 7]**?
 You may try different values of tolerance if possible.

 Note: Codes for these problems are available in the 1_Bisection_Method file, each marked as 'a.m', 'b.m', and 'c.m'.

+Answer in c.
+Whatever tolerance we use, it will not go and proceed to solve the bisection method because it does not satisfy the first condition.

 ### Fixed Point Method